fpsvogel/fpsvogel.com/src/_posts/2023-08-19-ruby-text-adventure-real-time-input.md

         # Add new input to buffer (or add nothing, if no new input).
         @input_buffer << (new_input || '')

         # Echo input.
-The \r is to make the line replacable by new output,
+The \r is to make the line replaceable by new output,
         # while the input line will re-appear below the new output; in effect,
         # to allow output above the input line.
         print "#{@input_buffer}#{CURSOR}\r"